wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/explore-data-in-r.md

 ![Collaboration summary by LevelDesignation](../media/collab-summary-level.png)

-By default, all summary functions exclude groups with less than five individuals.
+By default, all summary functions exclude groups with fewer than five individuals.
 This is also something that can be adjusted, using the `mingroup` argument:

 ```R
 sq_data %>% collaboration_summary(hrvar = "LevelDesignation", mingroup = 10)